-A good photograph and photographic record of the stream survey provides additional information and documentation.
-Take pictures that typify the reach at a site, any reach changes, riparian zones, interesting or unusual plants, animals, culverts and potential barriers, and other stream characteristics as described in this manual.
-For each picture, make an entry on either the Photo Record and Unit sheets or label the photo on your device (Appendix 4) with a complete description of the photographed subject.
+A good photograph and photographic record of the stream survey provide additional information and documentation.
+Take pictures that typify the reach at a site, any reach changes, riparian zones, interesting or unusual plants, animals, culverts, potential barriers, and other stream characteristics as described in this manual.
+For each picture, label the photo on your device (Appendix 4) with a complete description of the photographed subject.
 Remember, more photos are better than too few.
 Take time and effort with your photos.
-Make sure the photo is taken from the best angle possible, in focus, and the content represents a clear and concise image of what you want to portray.
+Make sure the photo is taken from the best angle possible and is in focus, and the content represents a clear and concise image of what you want to portray.